 What are some current barriers and bridges that you see in the work with the Maasai?

 Bridges: The Maasai have a traditional concept of one Creator God whom they pray to.
-Their traditional prayers reflect a similar concept of God as the biblical God, but they lack a traditional concept of close relationships and interpersonal activity in daily life.
+Their traditional prayers reflect a similar concept of God as the biblical God, but they lack a traditional concept of close relationships with God and interpersonal activity of God in daily life.
 We closed the prayers with the traditional prayer formula "Eesai" equivalent to "Amen" ("may it be so") borrowed from Hebrew.

 They responded well to the idea that God came to earth in a human life, Jesus.
 They expressed excitement that Jesus was a divine presentation in human life in a real human tribe, in a specific country of the world, at a certain time in history, a person with a tribal (human) identity like them!